Amman city guide: what to do + where to stay in Jordan’s captivating capital

 A few stand-out restaurants across the city that we return to again and again:

-- Rakwet Arab: our favourite spot for traditional Jordanian food (and always the first place we take our group trips!), with an extensive menu, great atmosphere, incredible eggplant fatteh, and shisha on the patio
+- Rakwet Arab: one of our favourite spots for traditional Jordanian food (and always the first place we take our group trips!), with an extensive menu, great atmosphere, incredible eggplant fatteh, and shisha on the patio

 - Sufra Restaurant: beautiful courtyard restaurant on Rainbow Street serving authentic Jordanian mezze and mains in a more upscale setting, with wine and beer available

-- Alee: award-winning modern Jordanian fusion restaurant with inventive dishes and equally creative cocktails, ranked on the list of 50 best restaurants in the Middle East & Africa multiple years in a row!
+- Alee: award-winning modern Jordanian fusion restaurant with inventive dishes and equally creative cocktails, ranked on the list of 50 best restaurants in the Middle East & Africa multiple years in a row— we definitely recommend the 14-course tasting menu so you can sample a little bit of everything!

 - Chapters: relaxed Weibdeh eatery serving excellent traditional dishes at a very reasonable price-point